Andrey-Zobnin/Andrey-Zobnin/README.md

 **Project Activities**
 2024 - 2024

-- Development of applications in Python and C.
-- Creation of web applications using the Flask framework.
-- Participation in the design and implementation of microservice architecture.
-- Work with multithreaded and iterative tasks.
-- Implementation of object-oriented programming (OOP) and structured programming principles.
-- Development of multi-file projects, including work with matrices.
-- Creation of utilities for sorting JSON and XML files, ensuring efficient data management.
-- Use of GitHub for version control and collaborative development.

 ### Data Analyst / Machine Learning Developer
 **Center for Pedagogical Excellence (CPM) | Moscow | August 10-18, 2024**